-In 2013, the Board completed Phase II of the Southern Water Transmission Main.
-This main was needed to supply water to Cheyenne, provide redundancy, and provide relief to the transmission mains that supply water to the northern parts of the City.
+In 2013, the Board completed phase II of the Southern Water Transmission Main.
+This main was needed to supply water to Cheyenne, add redundancy, and provide relief to the transmission mains that supply water to the northern parts of the City.

-Also, in 2013, the Board conducted a water and wastewater master plan.
-This plan identifies and prioritizes the projects the Board needs to accomplish to be able to supply water into the future.
+Also, in 2013, the Board produced a water and wastewater master plan.
+This plan identified and prioritized the projects the Board needed to accomplish to be able to supply water into the future.

-Phase III of the Southern Water Transmission Main continued to the east and to the north and will eventually tie into the existing water system near the Holly-Frontier Refinery.
-Phase III will complete the loop around the southern section of the city.
-Phase III was completed in fiscal year 2019.
+Phase III of the Southern Water Transmission Main continued to the east and north of the city, eventually tying into the existing water system near the Holly Frontier Refinery.
+Phase III was completed in fiscal year 2019 and completes the loop around the southern section of the city.